Home > Specialized Use Cases > Password Protect Apps on Mac: Lock iMessage and Others

 Free Download

-2. When you open it for the first time, set a password when asked.
+2. When you open it for the first time, set a password according to the prompts.

 a message asking first time users to set a password

-3. Click the icon in the menu bar.
+3. Click its icon in the menu bar.
 Choose Open Main Window.

 clicking the icon in the menu bar brings the Open Main Window option